mathworks/docmaker/tbx/docmakerdoc/conversion.md

 As an alternative, DocMaker can convert Markdown to HTML using the [GitLab Markdown API](https://docs.gitlab.com/api/markdown/).

-To use GitLab for conversion:
+To use GitLab for Markdown conversion:

 1. set the environment variable `DOCMAKER_CONVERTER` (recommended for build runners :infinity:), or
 2. set the preference `converter` in the group `docmaker` (recommended for local machines :computer:)

 You can use `gitlab.com` or your own private instance.
-To set the GitLab hostname:
+To override the default GitLab hostname:

 1. set the environment variable `DOCMAKER_GITLAB_HOSTNAME` (recommended for build runners :infinity:), or
 2. set the preference `gitlab_hostname` in the group `docmaker` (recommended for local machines :computer:)